 It can take weeks or even months for your pages to climb the ranks and reach the top page of Google.
-Patience is required for this to happen so simply do your required tasks of creating and optimizing your pages and then let them sit and climb while you move on to the next project.
+Patience is required for this to happen so simply do your required tasks of creating and optimizing your pages with the right keyword research strategy and then let them sit and climb while you move on to the next project.
 Getting a number of pages all revolving around similar keywords is an excellent way to better your odds of at least one or two of them seeing the top three pages of Google search results.

 - How to Create a Website for Affiliate Marketing in 5 Easy Steps [UPDATED] December 28, 2022

 - 4 Proven Ways to Get More Ad Clicks December 3, 2022